 You would reference that as %{USERNAME} in an ELK pattern.

-I started down the path of some complex and ugly regular expressions, then discovered two very useful tools: Grok Constructor, and Grok Debugger.
+I started down the path of some complex and ugly regular expressions, then discovered two very useful tools: Grok Constructor and Grok Debugger.

-Here’s a screen capture from Grok Constructor (you can tell because it says so):
+Here’s a screen capture from Grok Constructor (you can tell that because it says so):